-This course provides the student with the skills necessary to support and monitor IMS full-function databases.
+This course provides the student with the skills necessary to support and monitor IMS full-function and HALDB databases.
 A comprehensive analysis of the physical structures and their operational impact is presented.
 Classroom exercises reinforce topics presented in lectures.

 Upon successful completion of this course, the student will be able to:

 - Describe in detail the different types of IMS Full Function and HALDB database structures, and space management techniques